nomemory/andreinc-site/_posts/2021-01-20-writing-your-own-linear-algebra-matrix-library-in-c.md

 * then the column vector: `free(matrix->data)`;
 * and lastly the actual struct: `free(matrix)`.

-At this point it's a good idea to add more methods to help the potential user of the library to create various `nml_mat` structs, with various properties.
+At this point, it's a good idea to add more methods to help the potential user of the library to create various `nml_mat` structs, with various properties.

 | Method | Description |
 | ------ | ----------- |